Acrylic acid: Production

+Acrylic acid is produced by a 2-step oxidation of propylene with acrolein as an intermediate.

 Historical methods

 Because acrylic acid and its esters have long been valued commercially, many other methods have been developed.
 Most have been abandoned for economic or environmental reasons.
 An early method was the hydrocarboxylation of acetylene ("Reppe chemistry"):

 This method requires nickel carbonyl, high pressures of carbon monoxide, and acetylene, which is relatively expensive compared to propylene.

 Acrylic acid was once manufactured by the hydrolysis of acrylonitrile, a material derived from propene by ammoxidation, but this route was abandoned because it cogenerates ammonium side products, which must be disposed of.
 Other now abandoned precursors to acrylic acid include ethenone and ethylene cyanohydrin.

 Research

-Propane is a much cheaper raw material than propylene, so an alternative route being explored is the one-step selective oxidation of propane.

-Carboxylating ethylene to acrylic acid under supercritical carbon dioxide condition is thermodynamically possible, but efficient catalysts have not been developed.
+Carboxylating ethylene to acrylic acid under supercritical carbon dioxide is thermodynamically possible, but efficient catalysts have not been developed.
 3-Hydroxypropionic acid (3HP), an acrylic-acid precursor by dehydration, can be produced from sugars, but the process is not competitive.